Amenities

 A study alcove outside the laundry room allows students to work privately or in a group.
 The space is outfitted with a large whiteboard and receives natural light.

-Generously sized lounges on the upper floors provide space around a TV and two soft seating study areas.
+Generously sized lounges on each of the upper floors provide space around a TV and two soft seating study areas.
 These spaces have great views of campus and offer lots of natural light.

 Kitchens